danielmartin0/SpeakLaTeX/README.md

 SpeakLaTeX 1.0.2 is a ready-to-use app for macOS that assists dictation software to write mathematics, typeset in LaTeX.
 It receives text input from dictation software, and then pastes the text, interpreted as LaTeX.

+An example of SpeakLaTeX in use with Dragon® for Mac v6 is on YouTube at https://www.youtube.com/watch?v=ay1LyHgUIjY.

 ## Prerequisites

 macOS 10.10 or later is required.

-SpeakLaTeX works best with Dragon® for Mac v6, though limited functionality (dictation one word at a time) is available on any Mac with dictation tools enabled.
+SpeakLaTeX is intended for use with Dragon® for Mac v6.
+Limited functionality (dictation one word at a time) is available on any Mac with dictation tools enabled.

 A microphone that can pick up clear speech is required.